oscdev-io/birdplan/README.md

 The `accept` key contains a dictionary of route types we will accept:

 `default` - Allows us to accept a default route from RIP.
+The default is `False`.

 ```yaml
 router_id: 0.0.0.5